Agusan del Sur: During the Marcos dictatorship

+Numerous cults tapped by Marcos' military as force multipliers in their efforts against the Muslim secessionists and the communists.
+In Agusan del Sur, 1975 saw the formation of the "Lost Command" group by Philippine Army Lieutenant Colonel Carlos Lademora, which was described by Newsweek as "a clandestine army of 275 to 400 irregulars whose ostensible mission is to search out and destroy the enemies of President Ferdinand Marcos on the Philippine island of Mindanao."
+Named after a 1966 action movie, the group soon became known for its brutal tactics, and was specifically called out for such by Amnesty International in the report for its November 1981 Factfinding Mission to the Philippines.

+Contemporary

+The municipality of Bayugan became a component city by virtue of Republic Act No. 9405 which sought to convert the municipality into a city.
+The law was ratified on June 21, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

 Geography

 Land area

 In 1976, the province's land area was 8568 km2, making it the seventh largest province in the country.
 After claiming the disputed boundary between Davao del Norte, Butuan and with the creation of Sibagat, Agusan del Sur now has an area of 8966 km2.

 The municipalities of Loreto, La Paz, Esperanza, and San Luis are the four largest municipalities in land area comprising almost 60% of the province's total land area.
 Santa Josefa and Talacogon, also river towns, have the smallest land area.

 Forestland constitutes 76% of the total land area or 6,827.5 km2 while the alienable and disposable constitutes about 24% or 2,137.5 km2.
 Present land use, however, showed that settlements and commercial areas already occupy some of the forestlands.

 Through the years, the province has lost much of its forest resources because existing industries are extractive in nature.

 Topography

 Agusan del Sur is an elongated basin formation with mountain ranges in the eastern and western sides forming a valley, which occupies the central longitudinal section of the land.
 The Agusan River, which flows from Davao de Oro in the south towards Agusan del Norte in the north, runs almost in the middle of the valley and empties at Butuan Bay.
 The river has twelve tributaries: Wawa, Gibong and Simulao Rivers in the eastern side and Ojot, Pusilao, Kasilayan, Libang, Maasam, Adgawan, Cawayan, Umayam and Ihaon Rivers in the western side.
 These tributaries are fed by streams and creeks.
 The southern half of the province from the municipality of Veruela is an area filled with swamps and lakes, the biggest of which is Talacogon Lake.